stroblp/svelte-persistent-store/README.md

-# persistent store for svelte wiht localforage (indexeddb,websql,localstorage)
+# persistent store for svelte based on svelte custom store and localforage (indexeddb,websql,localstorage)

 https://stroblp.github.io/svelte-persistent-store/

-counter value is restored after refresh
+Svelte writable data is written into the choosen persisten store.
+In the example, counter value is restored after page reload.

 To use simply copy persistent-store.js and install localforage: